FeignClaims/cmake_starter_template/README.md

 [![ci](https://github.com/FeignClaims/cmake_starter_template/actions/workflows/ci.yml/badge.svg)](https://github.com/FeignClaims/cmake_starter_template/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/gh/FeignClaims/cmake_starter_template/graph/badge.svg?token=BQEOMHO4P6)](https://codecov.io/gh/FeignClaims/cmake_starter_template)

-:warning: Unfinished!

-:warning: Not Documented Well Yet!
+> Write your own conan profile and conanfile, then cmake using the generated toochians.

+:warning: Unfinished for docker images, fuzz testing and packaging using conan!

 ## About cmake_starter_template

-This is a template for getting up and running with C++ quickly.
+This is a cmake template using conan 2.0 for setting up and running with C++ quickly.

 This repository highly depends on [aminya/project_options](https://github.com/aminya/project_options), which improves the CMake experience a lot.

+It includes:

+- a basic example on how to manage dependencies using conan and use it simply
+- a example github action testing working on Linux/MacOS/Windows
+- examples for testing using [boost-ext/ut](https://github.com/boost-ext/ut)

 It requires:

-- ccache
-- clang 17+
 - cmake 3.25+
 - conan 2.0+
+- a C++ compiler that supports C++20.
+- (optional) ccache
-- cppcheck
+- (optional) clang-tidy
-- doxygen
+- (optional) clang-format
-- include-what-you-use (IWYU)
+- (optional) cppcheck

-For Chinese, you can learn how to install all these with VSCode on Windows/MacOS [here](https://windowsmacos-vscode-c-llvm-clang-clangd-lldb.readthedocs.io/).

 ## Getting Started